MuhdHishamP/ecshop/README.md

 # EcShop Ecommerce Website With Django + React + Redux

-Live Demo can be viewed at [https://ecshop-django-react.onrender.com/#/](https://ecshop-django-react.onrender.com/#/).
+Live Application can be viewed at [https://ecshop-django-react.onrender.com/#/](https://ecshop-django-react.onrender.com/#/).

 To login, you can use the following credentials: